Hamilton Cycles In Vertex-Transitive Graphs of Order 10p: Abstract

 \section{Abstract}

-After a long term efforts, the Hamiltonian problem of connected vertex-transitive graphs of order $pq$ (where $p$ and $q$ are primes) was finally finshed in 2021, see \cite{DuH-pq}.
-Fifteen years ago, mathematicians began to challenge this problem for graphs of order $2pq$.
-Among of them, it was proved in 2012 (see \cite{KMZ12}) that every connected vertex-transitive graph of order $10p$ (where $p\neq7$ is a prime) contains a Hamilton path, with the exception of a family of graphs which was recently confirmed in \cite{DLY-25}.
-In this paper, a further conclusion will be achieved: every connected vertex-transitive graph of order $10p$ (where $p$ is a prime) contains a Hamilton cycle, except for the truncation of the Petersen graph.
+After long-term efforts, the Hamilton path (cycle) problem for connected vertex-transitive graphs of order $pq$ (where $p$ and $q$ are primes) was finally resolved in 2021, see \cite{DuH-pq}.
+Fifteen years ago, mathematicians began addressing this problem for graphs of order $2pq$.
+Among these studies, it was proved in 2012 (see \cite{KMZ12}) that every connected vertex-transitive graph of order $10p$ (where $p \neq 7$ is a prime) contains a Hamilton path, with the exception of a family of graphs that was recently confirmed in \cite{DLY-25}.
+In this paper, we achieve a further result: every connected vertex-transitive graph of order $10p$ (where $p$ is a prime) contains a Hamilton cycle, except for the truncation of the Petersen graph.